collingeorge/QUANTUMREADINESS/README.md

 - Manually add registry keys using regedit if file import is blocked.
 - Digitally sign your scripts or registry files for trusted execution.

+---

 ## Credits

 - 🙏 Inspired by [jbratu’s IIS Perfect Forward Secrecy setup script](https://gist.github.com/jbratu/6262684939e15e638892973f5f8eed78)
 - Created with the assistance of [OpenAI](https://openai.com) and [ChatGPT](https://chat.openai.com), for automation, formatting, and research.
 Full [conversation](https://chatgpt.com/share/683b7e3e-1214-8000-a615-9a368e150225).

+---

+## 📥 Contribute

+Have a trustworthy threat feed to recommend?
+Submit a pull request or open an issue.

 ---